Susan Reed (district attorney): Involvements in the case of Ruben Cantu

 The 1985 conviction and 1993 execution of Ruben Cantu were the subject of a series of investigative articles by Houston Chronicle reporter Lise Olsen in 2005 and 2006.
 In these articles, Olsen claimed to have uncovered evidence that undermined the Cantu conviction.
 According to Olsen, the jury forewoman, the then-district attorney, the trial judge, the co-defendant, and the surviving victim all expressed misgivings about the outcome of the Cantu case.
 The only evidence linking Cantu to the crime was the testimony of Juan Moreno, the surviving victim, but he since recanted his testimony, claiming he had felt threatened by police.

 As the district attorney, Susan Reed investigated the claims of wrongful conviction in the Cantu case.
 The investigation was to determine if Moreno should be charged with murder by perjury.
-Her office concluded that Cantu was justifiably executed in 1993 and that no credible evidence existed to support the witnesses' claims of innocence.
-The report concluded that Moreno had been induced to change his testimony by those seeking to undermine the integrity of Cantu's conviction.
+Her office concluded that Cantu's conviction was justified and that no credible evidence existed to support the witnesses' claims of innocence.
+The report concluded that Moreno had been induced to change his testimony by opponents of the death penalty, who gave him $1,000 meals, and a hotel room, then subjected him to questioning that was "improper and highly suggestive.
+Another gave inconsistent details and had changed his story at least 8 times.
+Cantu had also repeatedly implicated himself in the murder to his friends, his lawyers, and even prison officials.

-Many of Reed's critics called into question the validity and objectivity of her investigation because, as a state district judge, Susan reviewed one of Cantu's appeals and signed his death warrant.